Southern Maine Lighthouses

 (heading north from New Hampshire seacoast)

-Close views of Whaleback Lighthouse from the Kittery, Maine side can be seen from Fort Foster, with its trails, beaches and long boardwalk to get a close view of the lighthouse.
+Close views of Whaleback Lighthouse from the Kittery, Maine side can be seen from Fort Foster, with its trails, beaches and long boardwalk.

 Mount Agamenticus nearby is an easy hike to enjoy mountaintop views of the ocean and surrounding area.

-In Wells, you'll find the Rachel Carson Wildlife Refuge, which offers a paved walkway along coastal marshland, and you'll find a huge store of lighthouse products at The Lighthouse Depot.
+In Wells, you'll find the Rachel Carson Wildlife Refuge, which offers a paved walkway along coastal marshland.
+The Wells Reserve at Laudholm offers plenty of trails for hiking over a unique coastal estuarine.

 In Ogunquit, a popular scenic walkway along the rocky shoreline known as Marginal Way offers dramatic views of the area’s rocky ocean shoreline.